Armatorix/BitLyke/README.md

 make run
 ```

+After that the documentation will be available <http://localhost:8080>

 ## Changes in api-spec

 After doing any chenges in api spec, the model rebuild should be done